Patricia Highsmith: The Price of Salt

 That is so disingenuous.
 This was the late 1940s and early 1950s, and even in wicked New York, Highsmith notes, “those were the days when people wanting to go to a certain bar got off the subway station before or after the convenient one, lest they be suspected of being homosexual.”
 So to write a love story about two women — could Highsmith have been completely surprised when Harper & Bros. rejected it?

-It deserved to.
-In a swift 275 pages, Highsmith creates a world that’s entirely plausible.
+In 1952, readers quickly snapped up a million copies.
+They got more than they may have hoped for — in a swift 275 pages, Highsmith creates a world that’s entirely plausible.
 First, there’s the love story: the push-pull of the flirting, the heart-stopping looks, the thrill of a touch.
 Then there’s the suspense aspect.
 Divorce wasn’t no-fault anywhere in America in the early 1950s; it was a time of private detectives and blame.
 And so, when Carol and Therese take a trip, they’re not alone — Mr. Aird’s private eye follows.
 This is not a romance without consequences.
+[To buy the paperback from Amazon, click here.
+For the Kindle edition, click here.]

 And, of course, there is the sex.